openeuler-mirror/signatrust/docs/integrate-signatrust-with-copr.md

 can be managed by users(clients) themselves. in the meantime the public keys will be managed by admin group with much caution.
 2. Add liveness/readiness endpoint for signatrust control server.
 3. **Optional**: Support to delete rpm signature in client.
-4. Support to specify different digest method in signing request.
+4. **No need**: We don't need to support to specify different digest method in signing request, cause now all the signature in COPR is calculated in sha256. see [here](https://github.com/fedora-copr/copr/issues/2705)
+5. **Optional**: Support to prolong the expiring key pairs.

 # Possible changes for COPR